 7 Tips For Being Vegan When You Live in the ‘Middle of Nowhere’

-From Facebook groups with like-minded people and those in your situation – to online forums and Reddit threads – if you’re looking for inspiration, support, and advice which can’t be found in the middle of Nowhere-town – you’re bound to find something online.
-Try the LIVEKINDLY Community!
+From Facebook groups with like-minded people and Reddit, if you’re looking for inspiration, support, and advice that can’t be found in the middle-of-nowhere-town, you’re bound to find something online.

-In addition, if the vegan stuff you want isn’t available anywhere nearby – you could place an order online and get it delivered.
-The interweb is your oyster!
+In addition, if the vegan products you want aren’t available anywhere nearby, you can place an order online and get it delivered.
+The internet is your oyster!

-If you’ve only got access to a limited range of ingredients and find yourself stuck eating the same, monotonous bowls of pasta and rice day after day – get your creative hat on and think outside of the box.
-Pinterest is a literal haven of inspiration, you could also ask around and browse Instagram/other platforms on the internet – see what you can find, recreate or make a variation of.
-You may be quite surprised at the sheer amount of different dishes and meals that can be made from a small selection of ingredients.
+If you have access to only a limited range of ingredients and find yourself eating the same, monotonous bowls of pasta and rice day after day, think outside of the box.
+Pinterest is a haven of inspiration.
+You could also browse Instagram or other social platforms for tasty vegan recipes.
+You may be quite surprised at the variety of dishes and meals that can be made from a handful of ingredients.

-Living exactly the way you want to, being proud of it and embracing kindness in its entirety is an inspiring effort in itself.
-While veganism has taken off immensely and is growing with every passing day – smaller towns and rural farming communities can be slower to catch onto the hype that encompasses the rest of the world.
-If you’re the only vegan, or one of few – being a positive example and living kindly will make people notice you for good reason.
-With your guidance and gentle, respectful education – others are more likely to also try veganism.
-The more people who go vegan, the demand for animal products will lessen; in turn increasing the demand for vegan-friendly products/food – you’ll start seeing more vegan products stock up the shelves.
+Living exactly the way you want to, being proud of it, and embracing kindness is an inspiring effort in itself.
+While veganism’s popularity is growing with every passing day, small towns and even city neighborhoods can be slower to embrace it.
+If you’re the only vegan, or one of few, being a positive example and living kindly will make people notice you for good reason.
+With your guidance, others may be more likely to also try veganism.